A suspect is in custody in connection with the investigation into the killings of four University of Idaho students, sources say - Local News 8

 A suspect is in custody in connection with the investigation into the killings of four University of Idaho students, sources say

-A suspect was taken into custody in connection with the investigation into the murders of four University of Idaho students, two federal law enforcement sources confirmed to CNN on Friday.
+A suspect was taken into custody in connection with the investigation into the murders of four University of Idaho students, two federal law enforcement sources confirm to CNN.

-The arrest in the fatal stabbing case was made by the FBI in northeastern Pennsylvania, the sources said.

 No suspect, motive or weapon has been identified.